steroberts89/UmbCacheDependencies/README.md

             );

-You can have as many ContentDependency/MediaDependencies as you wish.
+You can have as many MediaDependencies as you wish.

-THIS IS CURRENTLY BETA!!!

-Currently you can provide cache dependency on a single content item id and a media item id.
-Future developments may allow you to tie into a Document type name/Media type name so the cache is expired when any of those document types are edited.
+Currrent dependencies are as follows:

+* ContentDependency - Requires a node Id which to tie to, if that content item get updated, then the cache is flushed.
+Has an optional parameter of catchChildren, this will make the cache expire if any children of the specified node are edited.
+* MediaDependency - Accepts a media Id which to tie to, if that content item get updated, then the cache is flushed for that item.
+* AllMediaOfTypeDependency - Requires a node ID of a media type.
+If any media items of that type are changed, then the cache is flushed.
+* AllContentOfTypeDependency - Requires a node ID of a document type or an alias.
+If any documents of that type are changed, then the cache is flushed.